ArtofBugs/devdynasty-stats/README.md

 Scope: Whole file

-Originality: Structure of routes based on starter code; SQL queries are our own.
+Originality: Structure of routes and commenting style based on starter code; SQL queries are our own.

 Date: 3/16/2024